Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 The Lifespan of Silkie Chicken

-On average, Bantam and Standard Silkie chickens have a lifespan of around 7 to 10 years.
-However, with proper care and management, some Silkies have been known to live even longer, occasionally reaching 12 years or more.
+On average, Bantam, and Standard Silkie chickens have a lifespan of around 7 to 10 years.
+However, with proper care and management, some Silkies have lived even longer, occasionally reaching 12 years or more.

 Appearance of Silkie Chickens